Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Performance Evaluation

-From the perspective of the LCF model, our analysis demonstrates the superiority of deep learning models over traditional machine learning approaches in estimating road network speed.
-Specifically, the Linear Regression (LR) model and its variant LR-P, show similar performance to the Macroscopic Fundamental Diagram (MFD) model across three metrics.
+From the perspective of the models to calculate LCF, our analysis demonstrates the superiority of deep learning models over traditional machine learning approaches in estimating road network speed.
+Specifically, the Linear Regression (LR) model and its variant LR-P, show similar performance to the MFD model across three metrics.
 In addition, even though the XGBoost shows the ability to estimate the speed, the performance doesn't match the effectiveness of deep learning models.
 This indicates the limitation of traditional machine learning models in solving complex, non-linear problems that deep learning models can adeptly address.
-Among the deep learning models, our proposed GAT-GRU model, achieving a Mean Absolute Error (MAE) of 1.3131 km/h and a Root Mean Square Error (RMSE) of 2.7091 km/h, notably outperforms all baseline models.
-Specifically, compared to the MFD model, our model demonstrates improvements of approximately 77.7\% in MAE and 61.2\% in RMSE.
-Furthermore, our GAT-GRU model shows enhancements over the GAT model, achieving the MAE of 1.8540 km/h and RMSE of 3.5817 km/h, marking a 29.2\% reduction in MAE and a 24.4\% reduction in RMSE.
+Among the deep learning models, our proposed GAT-GRU model, achieving an MAE of 1.09 km/h, an RMSE of 2.42 km/h, and an sMAPE of 17.65 \%, notably outperforms all baseline models.
+Specifically, compared to the MFD model, our model demonstrates improvements of approximately 80.8\% in MAE, 64.4\% in RMSE, and 71.4\% in sMAPE.
+Furthermore, the proposed GAT-GRU model shows enhancements over the GAT model, which shows the MAE of 1.44 km/h, RMSE of 2.86 km/h, and sMAPE of 21.56\% marking a 24.3\% reduction in MAE, a 15.4\% reduction in RMSE and 18.1\% reduction in sMAPE.
 These comparisons underscore the effectiveness of integrating spatial and temporal data, enhancing the model's estimation accuracy and establishing its superior performance across multiple baselines.
-Even though, the hybrid DNN-GRU model shows comparable performance, we can show the superiority of our proposed model through the results of the following sections.
-Therefore, the results indicate the effectiveness of the proposed GAT-GRU, which leverages Graph Attention Networks for embedding combined with Gated Recurrent Unit (GRU) for temporal embedding, in the speed estimation.
+Compared to the hybrid DNN-GRU model, the proposed model lowers the MAE, RMSE, and sMAPE by 19.3\%, 10.0\%, and 12.8\%, respectively.
+Therefore, the results indicate the effectiveness of the proposed GAT-GRU, which leverages GATs with GRUs for temporal embedding, in the speed estimation.

+The impact of network partitioning is another notable perspective of the analysis. { All models enhanced with network partitioning information show significant improvements in speed estimation, as summarized in Table~\ref{tab:1} and visualized by the MAE comparison histogram in Fig.~\ref{fig: NP statistics}.} For example, the GAT-GRU model with partitioning (GAT-GRU-P) reduces the MAE to 0.76 km/h, the RMSE to 1.82 km/h, and the sMAPE to 13.42\% from the non-partitioned GAT-GRU's MAE of 1.09 km/h, RMSE of 2.42 km/h, and sMAPE of 17.65\%, marking improvements of approximately 30.3\% in MAE, 24.8\% in RMSE, and 24.0\% in sMAPE respectively.
+Across all models, the average improvement due to network partitioning is around 21.5\% in MAE, 17.7\% in RMSE, and approximately 16.3\% in sMAPE.
+These enhancements highlight the effectiveness of dividing the road network into more homogeneous sub-regions, which facilitates a more accurate capture of localized traffic patterns, thereby significantly enhancing the accuracy of traffic speed estimation.